Aishwarya-Girish/Joacim-Group-IWR-Internship/README.md

 2. Open the folder of interest in VSCode or equivalent.
 3. Run the code to reproduce results.

-## 🦠 Academia Bifurcations: This is not a UMAP, it's a career path 😁
+## 🦠 The Plastisphere: A Vector for Antimicrobial Resistance

 ![alt text](https://github.com/Aishwarya-Girish/Joacim-Group-IWR-Internship/blob/main/quarto_files/images/resource_page_illustration.svg)